cloudnativedemo/rhocp-notes/install_ocp-v3.11.md

 ## 2. Configure SSH access and key

-Since I'm install OCP from my master node, I need to ensure that I can ssh to other nodes using a ssh key If your nodes don't allow `root` access, you must enable it
+Since I'm installing OCP from my master node, I need to ensure that I can ssh to other nodes using a ssh key
+If your nodes don't allow `root` access, you must enable it
 ```shell
 vi /etc/ssh/sshd_config